ikyle53/rn/README.md

 > How does pair programming work?

 A pair of programmers work together typically in 2 seperate roles.
 The Drive and Navigator.
 The Driver is the one who handles the keyboard while the Navigator thinks about the code and spots bugs.

+# 7. REST

+> Who is Roy Fielding?

+One of the authors of the HTTP specification.
+He helped write the first servers that sent documents across the internet.

+> Why don’t the techniques that we use today work well when we need to be able to talk to all of the machines in the world?

+Having computers connected to every computer in the world would be an issue.
+Instead, a computer needs to contact a few other computers/servers and get access to resources.

+> What is the HTTP protocol that Fielding and his friends created?

+It's  a general purpose protocol for sending, receiving, and deleting data.

+> What does a GET do?

+A get pulls information from a URL

+> What does a POST do?

+A post pushes inforamtion to a URL

+> What does PUT do?

+A put replaces information to a URL

+> What does PATCH do?

+Patch pushes specific data to a URL